How do interest-free days work on credit cards?

 Some other steps you could take to reduce or eliminate credit card interest include:

-- Pay any overdue balance as soon as you can.
-Interest is typically calculated on a daily basis on the outstanding balance on a credit card.
-This means the sooner you repay your balance, the less interest you’ll be charged.
+- Pay any overdue balance as soon as you can: Interest is typically calculated on a daily basis on a credit card’s outstanding balance.
+This means the sooner you repay your balance, the less you’ll be charged in interest.

-- Timing can help.
-Try to make bigger purchases towards the start of the statement period so you have more time to pay them off before the due date.
+- Timing can help: Consider trying to make bigger purchases towards the start of the statement period so you have more time to pay them off before the interest-free due date.

-- Type of credit card.
-Consider a credit card with a balance transfer offer.
-Transferring your balance to another card at a lower rate for a period of time (perhaps even 0%) may give you some breathing space to reduce and eliminate the debt.
-However, keep in mind that these offers are often only for a short time and there could be a higher interest rate to pay after the offer expires.
-Plus, you still need to pay off the balance.
+- Type of credit card: Consider a credit card with a balance transfer offer.
+Transferring your balance to another card at a lower rate for a period of time (perhaps even 0%) may give you some breathing space to reduce and eliminate the debt without also having to budget for interest charges.
+However, keep in mind that these offers are often only for a short time and there could be a higher interest rate to pay if you haven’t paid off the balance after the offer expires.

-If you’re finding it difficult to manage your credit card repayments, you should contact your bank or credit card company to see what options may be available to you.
+If you’re finding it difficult to manage your credit card repayments, you can contact your bank or credit card company to see what options may be available to you.

-You can also get free, independent and confidential advice from a financial counsellor, or you can contact the National Debt Helpline on 1800 007 007.
+You can also get free, independent and confidential advice from a financial counsellor by contacting the National Debt Helpline on 1800 007 007.

 Cover image source: ViDI Studio/Shutterstock.com